auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 ---

 # AWS API Gateway Tutorial
-## Step 2 - Securing and Deploying the Amazon API Gateway
+## Step 2 - Secure and Deploy the Amazon API Gateway

 Now that you have your API running, you need to add security.
 In this step, you will: